lazy-media/public/Authentik/Authentik-Installation/Readme.md

 ## Other Requirements

+- Some knowledge of basic commands in Ubuntu and Docker are recommended.
-Make sure you have Docker and Docker compose installed.
-You can follow this guide if you need help.
+- Docker and Docker Compose must be installed.
+  - You can follow this guide if you need help.
 [Docker Engine and Docker Compose Installation](/Docker/Installation/Readme.md)

 ## Authentik Installation Steps